I Met Pope Leo XIV in Rome — Here’s How You Can Too

 Meeting the Pope after a general audience

-Vatican photographers took multiple photos of my interaction with Pope Francis — they do the same for all visitors who meet the pope.
+Vatican photographers took multiple photos of my interaction with Pope Leo — they do the same for all visitors who meet the pope.
 Images are usually published to the Vatican Media website within 24 hours, and are available for purchase in both print and (low-resolution) digital form.
 Due to processing delays for online orders paid with credit card, I highly recommend you visit the Vatican Media offices in person — the office is wheelchair accessible and is located on Via del Pellegrino in Vatican City.

 Vatican Media granted me license to use higher resolution copies of the photographs taken of me and the Holy Father, in the interest of sharing information on the accessibility of the pope’s weekly general audiences.